Reyvin2005/CSOPESY-MCO1_Group-9/README.md

 ## License

-For academic use within CSOPESY.
-If you need a specific open-source license, add it here.
+For academic use within CSOPESY